lucydot/ChooChoo/docs/index.md

 ## Interested?
 See the [setup guide](./instructors/setup.md) for instructors.

 *Pretty-please* say hi :wave: if you are using ChooChoo - either through the [discussions page](https://github.com/lucydot/ChooChoo/discussions) or [via email](https://lucydot.github.io/about/).
-If we know people are using it, we're more likely to do the housework (sweeping out the old dusty code, polishing up the documentation 🧹).
+If we know people are using it, we're more likely to do the housework- sweeping out the old dusty code, polishing up the documentation 🧹.

 !!! tip